Dust Mite Facts

 - Clean all hard surfaces at least once a week with a damp cloth.

-- Putting things in the freezer will kill the dust mites.
-It does not affect the fecal pellets.
+- Putting things in the freezer will kill the dust mites but it does not get rid of the fecal pellets.

 - If a child has an allergy to dust mite, their bedroom should not be in the basement.